Antiklos/network-gatekeeper/README.txt

 -->request  This is the first message that the client will send to the server asking for a price for a certain network address
 <--propose  The server responds with a proposed price and terms
--->accept   The client will either accept this price and terms after which the server will respond with begin, or -->reject   The client may reject the request, offering a different price or terms.
+-->accept   The client will either accept this price and terms after which they will send payment, or -->reject   The client may reject the request, offering a different price or terms.
 The server must respond with another propose
-<--begin    The server responds, letting the client know that they may begin sending network packets